nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to <u>list applicants (UC01)</u>.
 2. RecruitIn displays a list of applicants.
-3. User requests to mark a specific applicant in the displayed list.
+3. User requests to mark applicant(s) in the displayed list.
-4. RecruitIn marks the applicant to "Done".
+4. RecruitIn marks the requested applicant(s) to "Done".

     Use case ends.